 There are over 1000 hotels and accommodations in the Palestinian territories.
 Palestine is known for some of the most beautiful wildflowers in the world, blooming mostly in April and May.
 These include irises, jonquils, wild poppies, and other vibrant species of flowers which paint the colorful hillsides during a short spring season.

 What currency is used in the Palestinian territories?

 There are several currencies accepted in the Palestinian territories such as the US dollar, Jordanian dinars, and Israeli new shekels.
 The Egyptian pound is also accepted in Gaza.

 Palestine is a great tourism destination and really worth the trip!
 Once you have crossed a border controlled by Israel make sure you properly enjoy all that the country has to offer.

 Is there an airport in Palestine?
 Where do you land?

 No, there is no Palestinian airport.
 Palestine is under military occupation by Israel, which means that it does not control any of its borders, or its airspace.
 Therefore, you have to pass through an Israeli –controlled border, immigration and security authorities to get anywhere in Palestine.

 Palestine, also known as occupied Palestinian territory (oPt), includes the West Bank, Gaza and East-Jerusalem.

 The Palestinian Authority believes that the West Bank ought to be a part of their sovereign nation, and that the presence of Israeli military control is a violation of their right to Palestinian Authority rule.

-There are 6 mobile network operators and also quite a number of internet service providers in Palestine.
+There are over 0 mobile network operators and about 0 internet service providers in Palestine.
 You can checkout the

 and also details about each of them.